JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Select the **Copilot** icon in the email composition window.

-1. Enter the prompt *Draft an email to my manager, [Manager's Name].
+1. Enter the following prompt:

+    +++Draft an email to my manager, [Manager's Name].
 Ask for a review of the presentation that I attached to this email.
-Write the email in a casual tone* and choose **Draft with Copilot**.
+Write the email in a casual tone+++

+1. Select **Draft with Copilot**.

 1. Review the email draft, make any necessary edits, and send it.